-At present, Anova has not demanded a Statement of Defense from the Company or its subsidiaries, and no documents have been exchanged and no discoveries have taken place.
+At present, no documents have been exchanged and no discoveries have taken place.
 It is too early at this stage in the proceeding to assess the strengths of Anova's claim or the defenses of Miningsky or Skychain to that claim.